 The Alert Manager screen may be customized between two layouts: 'Row layout' and 'Column Layout'.
 In 'Row Layout' (see example above), the upper section of the screen displays video related to the configured event that triggered the alert.
 The lower left section displays a list of alerts with associated information (event name, camera name, priority, timestamp, etc).
-The lower right section displays the map associated with the selected alert.
+The lower right section displays a map.
+If multiple maps are available, use the 'Locate' button to find the alert on a map.